 Conditions where an illegal possessor can get legal right over the property

-To claim the ownership the illegal possessor has to prove the following:
+To establish ownership through adverse possession, the illegal possessor must demonstrate the following:

 - The possession of the property has been continuous and uninterrupted for the entire period required by law, which may vary depending on the jurisdiction.